nathanwkwong/react-websocket-wordle/README.md

 -   After the end of a game, the player can choose to play another game, which the server will randomly assign to another room for the player.

+-   During the game, if the opponent disconnected from the server, the player inside the room can finish the game their own with server connection.

 ### Trade-off decisions:

 1. To reduce server structure complexity, one and two play game mode backend business logic are put within same file, which could be further refactored into two websockets services for two concern to increase maintainability at the current scale.

 2. To reduce game play complexity, room are assigned two play game by the server.
-Further improvement/new feature could be letting user to join a room with their friend with a room key to improve user experience.
+Further improvement/a new feature could be letting user to join a room with their friend with a room key to improve user experience.

 3. To reduce game data collection complexity, the two play game mode traded-off parts of the user experience.
 We could implement more socket to collect and store more game data to the server, e.g. players input status and guesses, then: